 “Companies are not going to abandon human agents in favor of chatbots,” said Sheila McGee-Smith, founder and principal analyst at McGee-Smith Analytics.
 “But they are going to continue to deploy them for simple interactions and work to make it easy for consumers to reach out to a human agent when required.”

 The short answer is yes.
+Whether you’re working with a contact center vs. call center, chatbots can help improve your customer service.
 Digital disruption is raising customer expectations.
 Consumers and business buyers are more informed and less loyal than their predecessors.
 They’re looking for personalized experiences based on trust and understanding, and they will shop around to find them.

-Out of 7,000 customers asked in the State of Service survey, 80% agreed that the experience a company provides is just as important as its products and services, and 82% of customers expect to solve complex problems by talking to just one agent.
+Out of 14,300 customers asked in the State of the Connected Customer survey, 80% agree that the experience a company provides is just as important as its products and services, and 47% are willing to pay extra for better customer service.
 The standard for quality, efficient experiences is higher than ever.

 Chatbots also reduce costs by enabling self-service in simple scenarios, delivering relevant information faster, and improving the customer experience.

 That’s where AI-powered chatbots come in.
 While chatbots can’t replace humans, they help speed up the customer support experience by answering easy questions.
 They also collect important information that agents need to solve a case quickly.

 More specifically, AI chatbots help companies deliver good customer service in the following ways:

 - Reduce customer wait time: Chatbots reduce the time customers spend waiting in line.
 Common questions are answered instantly in a chat window instead of waiting for an email, phone call, or other response.